PraveenGurjar23/Minimalist-Habit-Tracker/README.md

 <h1>🌟 Positive Impact & Human-Centric Design</h1>
 This project goes beyond simple code to address the psychological barriers of habit formation:

-Bridging the Intention-Action Gap: Converts abstract goals into tangible visual data, making progress impossible to ignore.
+<h3>Bridging the Intention-Action Gap:</h3> Converts abstract goals into tangible visual data, making progress impossible to ignore.

-Reducing Cognitive Load: Minimizes the mental energy and anxiety usually required to track routines, allowing users to focus purely on execution.
+<h3>Reducing Cognitive Load:</h3> Minimizes the mental energy and anxiety usually required to track routines, allowing users to focus purely on execution.

-Removing "Progress Frustration": Eliminates the discouragement of lost momentum by providing a clear, historical record of every win.
+<h3>Removing "Progress Frustration":</h3> Eliminates the discouragement of lost momentum by providing a clear, historical record of every win.

-Cultivating Logical Assertiveness: Encourages a disciplined, data-driven approach to self-improvement, replacing inconsistency with confident, incremental growth.
+<h3>Cultivating Logical Assertiveness:</h3> Encourages a disciplined, data-driven approach to self-improvement, replacing inconsistency with confident, incremental growth.

-Life Reclamation: Empowers users to reclaim their time and build a more positive, structured lifestyle through the power of small daily achievements.
+<h3>Life Reclamation:</h3> Empowers users to reclaim their time and build a more positive, structured lifestyle through the power of small daily achievements.
 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 🛠 Technical Architecture